arnoudj/FrankenStat/README.md

       "mode": 0
     }

+## /

+Returns the status of the thermostat.

 ## /up

 Increase the target temperature.
 If the mode is set to auto, then mode will be set to temp.
-Returns the new target temperature and mode.

-    {
-      "target": 21.5,
-      "current": 21.15,
-      "burner": false,
-      "mode": 1
-    }

 ## /down

 Decrease the target temperature.
 If the mode is set to auto, then mode will be set to temp.
-Returns the new target temperature and mode.

-    {
-      "target": 21.5,
-      "current": 21.15,
-      "burner": false,
-      "mode": 1
-    }

 ## /mode/MODE[/16]

+TODO: Implement

 Set the operating mode.
 Modes can be: